Spaaaacccee/flex/docs/User Acceptance Testing.md

 Users will then complete a Google Forms survey after the test, to evaluate user experience.

+A mock project will be used, detailed as follows:

+### Tokyo

+2022 Science Fiction Game

+#### Key dates

+First Prototype, September 04 2018
+Second Prototype, September 28 2018 (To be edited and deleted) Alpha Release - Require Discussion
+Beta Release - Require Discussion
+Final Build, June 01 2022

+#### Resources

+- `Google Drive` Project Tokyo [Info & Ideas]

+- `Google Drive` Project Tokyo [Documentation]

+- `Google Drive` Project Tokyo [Schedule]

+- `File` Track 1.1 (draft).wav

+- `File` Track 1.2 (draft).wav (Compare and evaluate with Track 1.1 in Discussion.
+The inferior version is to be deleted.)

+- `File` Prototype - script.docx

+- `File` Script_Edit_1.docx (To update Prototype - script.docx)

+- `File` Concept Art 1 (environment).png

+- `File` Concept Art 2 (environment).png

+- `File` Concept Art 3 (environment).png

+One member should leave the project, then the client should delete the project.

+Files, and screenshots are available in the appendix.

 ## 2 Results

 ### 2.1 Test Results